sparkfun/SparkFun_Simultaneous_RFID_Reader_M7E/docs/external_antenna.md

 [![Photo showing completed external antenna assembly](./assets/img/Simultaneous_RFID_Reader_M7E-Full_External_Antenna.jpg){ width="600"}](./assets/img/Simultaneous_RFID_Reader_M7E-Full_External_Antenna.jpg "Click to enlarge")
 </figure>

--> *u.FL connector to RP-SMA to RP-TNC* <-

 !!! warning

-    <b>Don't Forget!</b> Ensure that personnel do not stand in the radiation beam of the antenna unless they are more than 21cm away from the face of the antenna (to adhere to FCC limits for long-term exposure).
-Refer to the <a href="https://cdn.sparkfun.com/assets/learn_tutorials/6/1/3/Nano_Design_Guide_rev01E.pdf">M7E Nano design guide</a> for more information.
+    <b>Don't Forget!</b> Ensure that personnel <b>do not</b> stand in the radiation beam of the antenna unless they are more than 21cm away from the face of the antenna (to adhere to FCC limits for long-term exposure).
+Refer to the [M7E Hecto design guide](./assets/component_documentation/M7E_HECTO_User_Guide.pdf) for more information.